Unity-Technologies/XRInputTests/Assets/README.txt

 - Before committing the new test in Mercurial be sure to verify it by:
 --- Running the test in playmode - no consolde debug logs, warnings, or errors!
 Launch the test by pressing the "Run" button under Window->XR Tests panel -> YourNewTestName
 --- Running the test in a build
 --- Export the test, make sure it works in playmode and as a build - no consolde debug logs, warnings, or errors!
+You should be able to navigate between scenes with the arrows forward and backward from the new test.

 ######################
 ### Best Practices ###